AhmedEhab1003/RISC-V-Single-Cycle/README.md

 ## Future Enhancements
 - Add more instructions to extend the processor's functionality.
 - Implement a pipelined version with hazard detection and forwarding logic.
+- Improve testbench modularity and re-usability.
-- Improve verification coverage using functional coverage models.
+- Improve functional coverage model.
+- Add scripts to facilitate running tests and monitoring logs and coverage reports.

 ## Contributions
 Feel free to fork this repository and submit pull requests.
 Suggestions and improvements are always welcome!